blues/app-accelerators/84-remote-cabinet-backup-battery-sentinel/README.md

 **Device-side responsibilities.** Every two minutes the Cygnet STM32L433 host on the Notecarrier CX wakes for a few seconds, samples the battery, decides whether anything has gone wrong, and goes back to sleep.
 In those seconds it reads pack voltage and bidirectional current from the INA228 over Qwiic, picks up surface temperature from the NTC thermistor on A0, and evaluates six battery-condition rules plus one sensor-health check.
 Any tripped rule becomes an alert [Note](https://dev.blues.io/api-reference/glossary/#note) marked `sync:true` for immediate delivery.
 Window statistics accumulate in a state struct that `NotePayloadSaveAndSleep` writes into Notecard flash before [`card.attn`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-attn) cuts host power entirely between samples.
 Window-average power (`voltAvg × currAvg`) is derived at summary time, not sampled per-read from the INA228 power register.

 **Notecard responsibilities.** The Notecard owns the radio so the host never has to.
-It manages its own cellular session against supported carrier networks worldwide via the embedded global SIM, queues Notes in on-device storage, opens a session on the configured [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) `outbound` cadence (default 60 minutes), and short-circuits that cadence whenever a `sync:true` alert lands — those go out immediately.
+It manages its own cellular session against supported carrier networks worldwide via the embedded global SIM, queues Notes in on-device storage, opens a session on the configured [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) `outbound` cadence (default 60 minutes), and short-circuits that cadence whenever a `sync:true` alert lands; those go out immediately.
 On the inbound side it pulls down [environment variable](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) updates from the [Blues Notehub](https://blues.com/notehub/) cloud service, so the field operator can retune any threshold or either cadence without reflashing.

 **Notehub responsibilities.** Everything that leaves the cabinet lands in [Notehub](https://notehub.io), which ingests and stores each event and runs the project's routes.
 The two Notefiles — `battery_summary.qo` for periodic telemetry and `battery_alert.qo` for threshold trips — stay deliberately separate so a route can fan summaries into a long-term analytics store while pushing alerts straight to whoever is on call.

 **Routing to the cloud (high level only).** Notehub supports HTTP, MQTT, AWS, Azure, GCP, Snowflake, and several other destinations; route setup is project-specific.
-See the [Notehub routing docs](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) — this project ships no specific downstream endpoint.
+See the [Notehub routing docs](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub); this project ships no specific downstream endpoint.

 ## 3. Technical Summary

-1. **Notehub** — create a [Notehub project](https://notehub.io) and copy the ProductUID.
+1. **Notehub:** create a [Notehub project](https://notehub.io) and copy the ProductUID.
-2. **Wire the bench rig** — Notecarrier CX + Notecard MBGLW + INA228 on Qwiic + NTC divider on A0 + LiPo on JST.
+2. **Wire the bench rig:** Notecarrier CX + Notecard MBGLW + INA228 on Qwiic + NTC divider on A0 + LiPo on JST.
 Full pinout in [§5](#5-wiring-and-assembly).
-3. **Edit one line** — set `PRODUCT_UID` in [`firmware/cabinet_battery_sentinel/cabinet_battery_sentinel_helpers.h`](firmware/cabinet_battery_sentinel/cabinet_battery_sentinel_helpers.h).
+3. **Edit one line:** set `PRODUCT_UID` in [`firmware/cabinet_battery_sentinel/cabinet_battery_sentinel_helpers.h`](firmware/cabinet_battery_sentinel/cabinet_battery_sentinel_helpers.h).
 4. **Flash via CLI:**
    ```bash
    arduino-cli compile -b STMicroelectronics:stm32:Blues:pnum=CYGNET firmware/cabinet_battery_sentinel/